ERP5 & Price Index 6m investment strategy

 Does it beat the Magic Formula?

-For the same 12 year period mentioned above we also tested the Magic Formula (applied to European companies) and this is what we found:
+Over the same 12 year period mentioned above we also tested the Magic Formula (MF) investment strategy (applied to European companies) and this is what we found:

 The table shows the total 12 year return of both strategies with the last column showing how much better the ERP5 strategy did compared to the Magic Formula.